62937/Anhalytics/README.md

 In _Anhalytics_, there are 3 folders:
 1. Data Analytics Reports in R and Python
 2. Diamond Price Research Project (Excel)
-3. San Francisco Housing Market Research (Excel, BigQuery, Grafana)
+3. San Francisco Housing Market Research (Excel, BigQuery, Grafana, SQL)
 4. Career Service Project (SQL)

 ### Contact me if you have questions: a_ta6@u.pacific.edu